-Our senior scientists guided junior scientists and other staff members and fostered a team-first environment through team building activities.
-In carrying out tasks, our team employed operating controls to manage programmatic expenditures and adhered to approved protocols and applicable local, state, and federal regulations.
+Additionally, our senior scientists guide junior scientists and other staff members and fostere a team-first environment through team building activities.
+In carrying out tasks, our team employs operating controls to manage programmatic expenditures and adheres to approved protocols and applicable local, state, and federal regulations.

 The CAMRIS technical approach is reinforced by accountability, timeliness, and compliance with established program objectives and benchmarks.